anna-yeddi/overREACTing-components/README.md

+# React Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in May 2020.

 ## Available Scripts